Mesoki.

 "Solid Collection" Brand Identity

 Mesoki didn’t start as a stationery brand.
 Initially, I imagined it as a line of magnetic iPhone accessories with playful colors and subtle geometry.
-But over time, the direction shifted.
 The accessories were promising, but something about the tactility of paper—its quietness—kept pulling me in.

 Red Mesoki notebook front and back

 I began noticing how cluttered most notebooks felt.
-Logos screaming.
-Layouts over-designed.
 I wanted to build something that wouldn’t interrupt thought but instead gently hold it.
-Something silent, but intentional.
-So I paused the tech path and redirected the brand toward notebooks.
+So I paused the accessories path and redirected the brand toward notebooks.

 Blue Mesoki notebook front and back